chetan-sharma-exe/gcalculator/README.md

 # Gcalculator clone

-This is a basic calculator that looks the google calculator mobile application made using React.
+This is a basic calculator made using React that looks like the google calculator mobile application.